 An extremely quick guard, Posey was one of the top black basketball players of his time.
 He was one of only a couple of pre-1915 black players who achieved lasting fame.
-There has been talk in recent years, especially after the spotlight placed on the man with his induction into the National Baseball Hall of Fame in 2006, of reviewing Posey’s resume for induction into the Basketball Hall of Fame at Springfield, Massachusetts, was also reviewed in recent years.
+After the spotlight placed on the man with his induction into the National Baseball Hall of Fame in 2006, Posey’s resume for induction into the Basketball Hall of Fame at Springfield, Massachusetts, was also reviewed in recent years.
 He was posthumously elected for his basketball accomplishments in 2016.
 Posey, 5-foot-9 and 140 pounds, copied the style of a local white player named Harry Hough, who was similarly a small, agile, and quick athlete.
 Posey believed Hough to be the greatest basketball player of the era.